Kiwiatomik/practice_makes_perfect/README.md

 # Practice Makes Perfect

 [insert url] is learning platform, specialised in applied mathematics, that creates adaptive content which grows with the user, built with React and Firebase.
+This Git project aims to store its code base and eventually replicate it
 The **"Next Level" System** provides a progressive learning experience.

 ## Features